elmasse/elmasse-bundle/README.md

 `elmasse.i18n.Bundle` as a Sencha Cmd Package.

+## UPDATE

+This repository is going on UNMAINTAINED state.
+I will be more than happy to transfer the repository to anyone who is interested in keeping this up to date with latest versions of ExtJS.
+Please create an issue or send me an email (Check my Profile)

 ## Note
 Since **version 1.1.0** namespace has been changed from `Ext.i18n` to `elmasse.i18n` to avoid namespace issues with ExtJS reserved package names.